This is the follow-up article for 10 ideas for 🍁 autumn stroll with young children 🏔 au Pays du Mont-Blanc (see here).

-This has been a particularly colourful autumn so far, with the 🍁 the burnt seasonal colours adorning the trees and covering the ground accompanied by early ❄️ snow powdered on the nearby 🏔 summits!
+Autumn is certainly arriving, and I love this season of 🍁 burnt seasonal colours adorning the trees and covering the ground accompanied by early ❄️ snow powdered on the nearby 🏔 summits!

 And so, here are some ideas to head out and enjoy those 🍁 dazzling colours . . .

-[ disclaimer: you must always keep in mind that in autumn hunting season is upon us (Monday, Tuesday, Thursday, Saturday & Sunday), this year from 13th September 2020 ⇒ 17th January 2021 / pay heed to signs and always wear bright clothing / see here for more details ]
+[ disclaimer: you must always keep in mind that in autumn hunting season is upon us (Monday, Tuesday, Thursday, Saturday & Sunday), from September ⇒ January, so DO pay heed to signs and always wear bright clothing! / see here for more details ]

-[ ⇒ for further ideas for 🍁 parks and gardens in autumn, see separate MBFF article here ]
+[ ⇒ for further ideas for 🍁 PARKS & GARDENS in autumn, see separate MBFF article here ]

 Colour code for listings: